juliaows/data-portfolio/README.md

 # Data Analyst Portfolio

 Welcome to my portfolio!
 I'm a recent graduate with a degree in Statistics, specializing in Data Analysis.
-Below, you'll find a showcase of my projects, skills, certifications, and ways to get in touch.
+Below, you'll find a showcase of my projects, skills,  and ways to get in touch.
 I'm passionate about uncovering insights from data and using analytical techniques to solve complex problems.

 ---